-Aren C. LeeKong is a nominee for election to the Board, and if elected will serve as a member of our Audit Committee, Nominating and Governance Committee and Compensations Committee.
-Mr. LeeKong is also a nominee for election to the board of directors of TCG BDC II, and if elected will serve as a member of the audit committee of TCG BDC II.
+Aren C. LeeKong has served on our Board since 2021 and as the President and CEO since January 2023.
+Mr. LeeKong previously served as a member of the Audit Committee, Nominating and Governance Committee and Compensation Committee.
+Mr. LeeKong has also served as a member of the board of directors and the audit committee of CARS since June 2021 and as a member of the board of trustees and audit committee of CSL III since June 2021, and also serves as the President and CEO of CARS and CSL III since January 2023 and as a result no longer serves on such audit committees.
 Mr. LeeKong may from time to time serve as an independent director of other entities affiliated with Carlyle or of investment vehicles managed by Carlyle or its affiliates.
-Mr. LeeKong is the Executive Chairman of Organix Recycling, LLC, the largest company in the pre-consumer food waste recycling industry in the United States.
-He is also a member of the Investment Advisory Committee of the \$200 billion New York State Common Retirement Fund Pension Plan.
-Mr. LeeKong was formerly a Managing Director of Highbridge Principal Strategies and a co-portfolio manager of the Strategic Capital Partners strategy.
-Prior to joining Highbridge Principal Strategies in 2011, he was a director at Kohlberg Kravis & Roberts & Co.
-Inc, and founding member of their Capital Markets team.
-Mr. LeeKong has also served in operational roles at TFO USA Ltd ("TFO") and as a representative of TFO on the supervisory board of directors of GripInvest and on the board of Consolidated Lumber Corporation.
+Mr. LeeKong is the Chief Executive Officer and serves on the Board of Directors of 7 Acquisition Corp.
+Mr. LeeKong was most recently the Executive Chairman of Organix Recycling, LLC, the largest company in the pre-consumer food waste recycling industry in the United States.
+He is also a member of the external investment advisory committee of the New York State Common Retirement Fund, a public pension fund with an estimated \$279.9 billion in assets as of December 31, 2021.
+The committee provides general investment advice on the Fund's portfolio.
+Mr. LeeKong was formerly a Managing Director of Highbridge Principal Strategies ("HPS") and a Co-Portfolio Manager of HPS's Strategic Capital Partners strategy, a special situations-focused strategy with the ability to invest in liquid and illiquid financing opportunities across the capital structure.
+Prior to joining HPS in 2011, Mr. LeeKong was a director at KKR & Co.
+Inc., where he was a founding member of their Capital Markets team.
 Mr. LeeKong serves on the advisory board of The Family Center and he previously served on the board of directors of Sponsors for Educational Opportunity.
 Mr. LeeKong holds an undergraduate degree from the University of Massachusetts at Amherst.
-Mr. LeeKong's broad industry experience and leadership experience will provide our Board with valuable insights and knowledge that will enhance our ability to achieve our investment objectives.
+Mr. LeeKong's broad industry experience and leadership experienc